-Typically, walking through deep snow isn’t much fun.
-With regular snow boots, you sink and struggle on every step, and you may start to wonder why you didn’t just opt for a cozy afternoon indoors.
+Walking through deep snow can be tough.
+With regular snow boots, you can sink and struggle with every step, making you wonder why you didn’t opt for a cozy afternoon indoors instead.

-What if there was a better way?
-What if you could almost “float” on top of the snow as you explore breathtaking winter scenery?
+But what if there was a better way?
+What if you could almost “float” across the snow as you explored the winter scenery?

 There are two main types of snowshoe frames: aluminum and composite.